odino/nikki/README.md

 * open browser on start
 * some refactoring (as it's a WE project)
 * [tests](http://liamkaufman.com/blog/2012/01/28/testing-socketio-with-mocha-should-and-socketio-client/)
-* windows support (it really hurts to write this one)

 By the way, the layout sucks, **big time**: never been a genious with HTML and CSS so if you guys wanna come up with something I'd